 In 1917, I.B.
 Renyson, a well known real estate agent, purchased the 12 acre site as investment, including the manor.
 In 1919, he sold it to Morse Boasberg, known to the local elite as “Jack Sheen”, who renamed it Suburban Gardens.
-Converted to a gambling casino, the manor featured dancing to the music of well known orchestras, including Louis Armstrong, and dining in a fabulous restaurant.
+Converted to a gambling casino, the manor featured dancing to the music of well known orchestras and dining in a fabulous restaurant.
 The meals were delicious, the music superb, and if Lady Luck smiled on you, your trip home was delightful.

 Magnolia Community Services Historical Photo